X1 Control Panel Expert Mode Overview

 Lift off Height

-This setting adjusts the distance from your mouse mat the Zs sensor will stop tracking movement.
+This setting adjusts the distance from your mouse mat the Zs optical sensor will stop tracking movement.
 As the sensor will still track even if your mouse is not touching the mouse mat at all.

 The minimum option is generally recommended as it prevents cursor movement from registering while you are lifting your Z to reposition it.